Personality Profile Tests

 According to Dr. Marston, author and designer of the DISC Personality Test, each person possesses all of these four key behaviors but one of these is significantly exhibited more than the others.
 This dominance of behavior is what determines the individual’s personality.
 It is believed that these four behaviors also blend with each another and these blends are what make up a person’s individuality.
 With these combinations, it is possible to group individuals in the same environment because they are likely to get along well.

 As mentioned earlier, the DISC Personality Test tries to measure four behavioral types.
-These four aspects of behavior are dominance, influence, steadiness, and conscientiousness.
+These four aspects of behavior are:

 Dominance relates to a person’s ability to control.
 It is also a measurement of power and your ability to assert yourself in various situations.
 Influence is your ability to adjust to social functions and situations.
 It is also your ability to communicate your thoughts.
 Steadiness, on the other hand, measures your patience and persistence.
 The steadiness factor is also a measurement of your being thoughtful.
 The last behavior, conscientiousness, relates to your ability to keep things organized.